Understanding C# Variables and Data Types

 Advantage of using Var Keyword

-In contrast, var is strongly typed and provides compile-time type checking and IntelliSense support.
+is strongly typed and provides compile-time type checking and IntelliSense support.
 This ensures that any type-related issues are caught during development, making the code more reliable and easier to maintain.
-Tim Corey demonstrates this by creating a var static variable and assigning a Person object to it:
+Tim Corey demonstrates this by creating a var

 var testVar = new Person();

-Console.WriteLine(testVar.SayHello()); // This gives error as SayHello method does not return anything in Person class
+Console.WriteLine(testVar.SayHello()); // Ideally a method in Person class

 var testVar = new Person();

-Console.WriteLine(testVar.SayHello()); // This gives error as SayHello method does not return anything in Person class
+Console.WriteLine(testVar.SayHello()); // Ideally a method in Person class

 Method Return Type